 I actually made these Pecan Toffee Bars before I got too sick to make anything other than baked potatoes, and the occasional breakfast.
 I dunno what it is about having a sore throat, but I crave nothing but potatoes–They have to be mashed or baked, though.
 Fries or hash browns won’t cut it.
 The Bambino was begging for dessert one night, after we’d finished off his birthday cake, and I remembered this recipe I’d seen on another blog.
 Luckily we had everything already in the pantry to make this, so I got to work.

 I have to admit, I would like to try the version of this with saltines, but as I have to buy unsalted saltines (I know, what’s the point?) because of my HBP, I don’t think it would be quite as good–There wouldn’t be the delicious sweet-and-saltiness that is my usual downfall.
 So maybe it’s best sticking with graham crackers.
+Preheat the oven to 425 degrees F. Line a 10 x 15-inch baking sheet with foil and coat well with cooking spray.

 I would like to think that after almost 2 weeks of this nonsense, I might be on the mend, but I don’t know.
 The biggest obstacle to my getting well is the last of sleep.
 Which is maddening, as that’s exactly what you need to heal.
 Rest.
 Something that’s hard to come by when you’re racked with constant coughing.
 I am glad, though, I took a couple days off work when this Plague first starting coming on…Must be I’m finally gaining some wisdom as I age, or I’m realizing that I don’t heal as quickly as I once did.
 I still hate being sick, though.